Activities & Lessons

 • When you first saw your pet

-7. Become an Investigative Journalist with Ida B. Wells-Barnett
+7. Become an investigative journalist like Ida B. Wells-Barnett

 In the late 1800s in Mississippi, Ida B. Wells-Barnett began publishing her writing and research in pamphlets and newspapers.
-A woman of color and a dedicated activist, Wells-Barnett worked to expose the sexism and racism that she witnessed, eventually traveling internationally to spread the word about conditions of people of color in the American South.
+As a woman of color and a dedicated activist, Wells-Barnett worked to expose the sexism and racism that she witnessed, eventually traveling internationally to spread the word about the conditions of people of color in the American South.

-8. Conduct a Science Experiment with Marie Curie
+8. Conduct a science experiment like Marie Curie

-Marie Curie, born in Warsaw, Poland in 1867, was a scientist who is well known for her research on radium.
+Marie Curie, born in Warsaw, Poland, in 1867, was a scientist well-known for her research on radium.
 Awarded half of the Nobel Prize for Physics in 1903 and a second Nobel Prize for Chemistry in 1911, Curie’s work in radioactivity is still considered an important discovery by the scientific community.

 Yeast, a living fungal microorganism, comes to life (or becomes active) as it dissolves in warm water.
 Like other living organisms, yeast needs energy (or food), such as sugar, to become more active.
-As the yeast eats its food, it releases the gas carbon dioxide and ethanol.
-The gas builds pressure and fills up the bottle, and eventually, the balloon.
-Exciting stuff!
-Experiment with different water temperatures, soda bottle sizes, yeast foods (e.g., honey, candy, salt, or syrup), and amounts of sugar.
+As the yeast eats its food, it releases the gases carbon dioxide and ethanol.
+The gas builds pressure and fills up the bottle and, eventually, the balloon.
+Experiment with different water temperatures, soda bottle sizes, yeast foods (such as honey, candy, salt, or syrup), and amounts of sugar.
 Have your students determine what variables affect the yeast’s ability to produce the most gas.
 Check out this cool video for more inspiration!

 Materials: